Classic DOS Games

 Compatibility and accessibility

 The current version of this site is almost entirely text-based.
 One of the reasons that this has been done is to improve load time for visitors who have slower internet connections, to improve readability on text-based browsers, and to allow blind and visually impaired visitors to view the site with devices that convert text into braille or voice.
 I have chosen HTML tags that affect not only the visual representation of text, but also the way that text is spoken by voice-based browsers.
-Every page was coded with nothing more than a text editor in W3C-compliant HTML 4.01 and PHP, with deprecated elements duplicated with Cascading Style Sheets to ensure compatibility with both older and newer browsers.
+Every page was coded with nothing more than a text editor in W3C-compliant HTML 4.01, CSS and JavaScript.

 Placing the navigation menu at the beginning of a web page forces voice browsers to read all of the options before getting to the content of the page.
 To comply with W3C accessibility guidelines, I have placed a link at the top of the menu that points to an anchor at the beginning of the content of each page.
 The link is written in the same colour as the background, making it invisible to visitors with sight!
 Though far from an expert, I hope that my site is accessible to the vast majority of the world's people.